SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_simulation.md

 <h2 id="tutorial_create_simulation">Create CFD Simulation</h2>

-Computaional fluid dynamics (CFD) simulations permit detailed analyses of blood flow and pressure in patient-specific models of the human vasculature.
+Computational fluid dynamics (CFD) simulations permit detailed analyses of blood flow and pressure in patient-specific models of the human vasculature.
 CFD solvers used for such simulations must accommodate the sophisticated boundary conditions, physiologic models and physics specific to cardiovascular modeling.

 The <i>Simulations Tool</i> has functionality to assign boundary conditions, material properties, and set parameters for the SimVascular <i>svSolver</i> CFD solver. <i>svSolver</i> can be run through the GUI for testing a simulation setup.
-However, for simulating physiological relvant time scales the simulation files are generated on a desktop and copied to a high performance computing (HPC) cluster and run there.
+However, for simulating physiological relevant time scales the simulation files are generated on a desktop and copied to a high performance computing (HPC) cluster and run there.

 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #e6e600; border-left: 6px solid #e6e600">